We may earn a commission when you buy using our links.

 The basic checklist to secure your cell phone

 1. Managing app permissions

-Third-party apps that are installed by you must subject to an app permission audit by yourself.
+Third-party apps that are installed by you must be subject to an app permission audit by yourself.
 Many apps are able to sneak an inappropriate amount of permissions an app of the caliber would need.
 For example, TrueCaller needs permission to obtain your location via GPS or a simple photo editing app requires permission to view your contact list.

 2. Download trusted apps from reliable sources

 Android and iOS users should adhere to the rule of thumb of preferring downloading the same version of the app from the Playstore, even if it is available on the developer’s website.
-Both app stores have strict audits, control and monitoring of apps, therefore, the chances of unsolicited malware and spyware are reduced by a significant margin.
+Both app stores have strict audits, control, and monitoring of apps, therefore, the chances of unsolicited malware and spyware are reduced by a significant margin.

 3. Change your search engine

 Search engine giant Google has been at the forefront of criticism across the Globe for their anti-privacy practices that involve tracking of users and their behavior across different websites for targeted ads.
-DuckDuckGo is a free search-engine developed and used by over a million online users who do not like to be tracked by companies or shown targeted ads.
-Their fundamental principle behind the search is a tracker-free, privacy-friendly search-engine for the Internet.
+DuckDuckGo is a free search engine developed and used by over a million online users who do not like to be tracked by companies or shown targeted ads.
+Their fundamental principle behind the search is a tracker-free, privacy-friendly search engine for the Internet.
 We have also compiled a list of the most private search engines.